Master the Letters and Sounds of the Spanish Alphabet (Audio Included)

 This letter is not used in true Spanish words but rather in loanwords from languages like English or German.
 For example, the word whisky.
 It may also be spelled whiskey (as in English), wiski, and, in the hilarious and rather wishful recommendation of the official RAE dictionary: güisqui.

-The most common prononciation for this is /ks/, as in the word taxi (the same in Spanish and English).
-Note, however, the contrast of Mexico, in which the X maintains an outdated, similar sound to the Spanish J; it’s pronounced me-HEE-kow.
+Note, however, the contrast of Mexico, in which the X maintains a similar sound to the Spanish J—it’s pronounced me-HEE-ko.

 Name: (officially) ye, (commonly) i griega

-As a consonant, it’s pronounced the same as a double LL (see above).
-One example is the very common ya (translates as “already,” among other things; it’s pronounced YAH).
-As a vowel, the Spanish Y sounds like the I (also see above), and is usually part of a diphthong, as in hay (there is, there are) and soy (I am).
+As a consonant, it’s pronounced the same as a double LL.
+One example is the very common ya (translates as “already,” among other things).
+As a vowel, the Spanish Y sounds like the I, and is usually part of a diphthong, as in hay (there is, there are) and soy (I am).

 If you’ve gotten this far, you’re now a complete master of the Spanish alphabet—probably more so than any of us will ever be for the English alphabet.

 True language nerds with a good level of Spanish can read more about the Royal Spanish Academy’s plans for the alphabet here.
-But my recommendation is to just go and enjoy the relatively carefree spelling system.
+But my recommendation is to just enjoy the language’s relatively carefree spelling system.

-Spanish is going to throw a lot of crazy curve-balls at you in the learning process, but this isn’t one of them.
+Spanish is going to throw a lot of crazy curveballs at you in the learning process, but the alphabet isn’t one of them.

 And One More Thing…